nkratzke/pingpong/README.md

 ### On the pong host: Set up the _pong service_

 First step is to start the _pong_ service on the _pong_ host.
 This will start the _pong_ service on the host on port 8080.
-You have three options to do this:
+You have three options to start the _pong_ service:

 #### Run a bare pong service